70% off

 Captive Product Pricing

 This pricing strategy is used by companies manufacturing products that are essential for using the main product.
-For example, in the case of razors, cartridges form captive products.
-Whereas the razors act as main products.
+For example, in the case of razors, cartridges form captive products, while the razors act as main products.
 Companies like Gillette offer razors at low prices, but makes huge amounts of money from the razor cartridges.

 By Product Pricing

 Some industries generate by-products as a result of manufacturing goods.
 These by-products hold no value at times and it is a costly affair to dispose them off.
 This scenario may lead to increasing the cost of the core product.
-However, a company can sell these by-products to make for the higher cost of disposing them off by using by-product pricing.
-Thus, this makes the price of the core product competitive.
+However, a company can sell these by-products to make for the higher cost of disposing them off by using by-product pricing, which makes the price of the core product competitive.

 For instance fruit seeds, peels etc that are the leftover in the fruit juice processing can serve as raw material for cosmetic industry given its medicinal properties.